Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-However, some shortcomings need to be addressed: i) complexity due to coordination issues related to IoT constraints like processing power, memory, and delay in real-time applications; ii) heterogeneity, opportunism, and geographical distribution of computing resources; iii) fluctuating or intermittent connectivity; iv) security and privacy, both in the wireless as well as the fixed networking environments; v) standardization-related concerns like interoperability of IoT with ML integration, and vi) accuracy and latency issues in real-time application \cite{peltonen20206g, xu2021edge}.
+Shortcomings that need to be addressed include: i) complexity due to coordination issues related to IoT constraints like processing power, memory, and delay in real-time applications; ii) heterogeneity, opportunism, and geographical distribution of computing resources; iii) fluctuating or intermittent connectivity; iv) security and privacy; v) standardization-related concerns like interoperability of IoT with ML integration; and vi) accuracy and latency issues in real-time applications \cite{peltonen20206g, xu2021edge}.